biopox/Fowler_Rig_Tuton_389/README.md

 # Fowler_Robinson_Tuton_389
 Benjamin Fowler &amp; Riggon Robinson &amp; Christian Tuton NMT CSE 389 Project

+3/21/2018
+  Due to apparent lack of group progress over spring break, Fowler has instituted an authoritative regime for the rest of the semister.
+Current tasks, due the morning of 3/26/2018, are as follows:

+  Tuton: Create a C++ Function that reads in the an obj file and separates them on prefix, as of right now I am mostly interested in the vectors https://en.wikipedia.org/wiki/Wavefront_.obj_file#File_format, save it in a vector variable.

+  Robinson: Due to the more distant and hard to co-op you are now incharge of our obj file; that is keeping the blender and obj files up to date on git.
+Your minimum task for this week is to set textures on the floor ceiling, walls, stairs, and dais.
+Bonus objective, making 4 frames and placing them in the throne room area.

 3/8/2018
   Little progress in the last week due to midterms for other classes, everyone's springbreak homeowork is to get a working .obj loader up and functional.